timcnicholls/angular-tour-of-heroes/README.md

-# Discard
+# Angular Tour of Heroes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.
+This project is a worked-through version of the [Angular Tutorial](https://angular.io/docs/ts/latest/tutorial/) and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.

 ## Development server